-Decard for accept years the are traductive.
-700/ -f D. ildia - Official 1 Board for most uses there including 700' of a coastal water body > Building Official additions of more than 10% to existing; 10 acres or the ocean, or within with special permit restrictions on hazardous materials 300" streams and wetlands by Planning Board draining into ponds; zones to with site plan 100', to 200' and remainder review Cape Pogue DCPC Prohibits subdivision, non-municipal piers, Effective & ongoing; None more than one dwelling on a lot, use of and surrounding lands administered by turf chemicals; special permit from Building Official, Planning Board for any development, Police Chief, and includes site review Harbormaster with special permit by Planning Board with a site review committee Surface Water Site plan review and special permit from All town waters seaward of Effective & ongoing; None District Planning Board for most uses requiring Mean High Water administered by facilities such as piers Planning Board Fire Breaks in State Fire breaks maintained by grazing, brush Within Manuel F. Correllus State DCR: new Need continued Forest breaking, controlled burns Forest Superintendent for management State Forest recently hired to augment staff commuting from mainland Fire-Wise Outreach Outreach and response person on Martha's Vineyard DCR; this work will This program could use Martha's Vineyard 24/5; outreach to some support in order groups and available for response; some to reach more of the of these strategies will be referenced in · · vulnerable homeowners the forthcoming CWPP - Structural Retrofit Dock Street sewer substation for Town Project funded 75% flood resiliency. through HMGP l L
+Doord for most was there individes 700' of a constal western harding Duilding Official Board for most uses there including 700' of a coastal water body > Building Official additions of more than 10% to existing; 10 acres or the ocean, or within with special permit restrictions on hazardous materials 300" streams and wetlands by Planning Board draining into ponds; zones to with site plan 100', to 200' and remainder review Cape Pogue DCPC Prohibits subdivision, non-municipal piers, I Effective & ongoing; None more than one dwelling on a lot, use of and surrounding lands administered by turf chemicals; special permit from Building Official, Planning Board for any development, Police Chief, and includes site review Harbormaster with special permit by Planning Board with a site review committee Surface Water Site plan review and special permit from All town waters seaward of Effective & ongoing; None District Planning Board for most uses requiring Mean High Water administered by facilities such as piers Planning Board Fire Breaks in State Fire breaks maintained by grazing, brush Within Manuel F. Correllus State DCR: new Need continued Forest breaking, controlled burns Forest Superintendent for management State Forest recently hired to augment staff commuting from mainland Fire-Wise Outreach Outreach and response person on Martha's Vineyard DCR; this work will This program could use Martha's Vineyard 24/5; outreach to be augmented by a some support in order groups and available for response; some CWPP currently to reach more of the of these strategies will be referenced in underway vulnerable homeowners the forthcoming CWPP Structural Retrofit Dock Street sewer substation for Town COMPLETED Project funded 75% flood resiliency. through HMGP

 The actions were categorized by staff of the Martha's Vineyard Commission and evaluated through a consensus-building process within the Edgartown Hazard Mitigation Planning Team in order to establish priorities.
 Considerations used in evaluating priorities included: whether or not the strategy addresses vulnerable critical facilities or infrastructure; whether or not the strategy is intended to promote reduction in loss of lives or improved safety, or to reduce impacts to property; whether or not the strategy requires a capital expenditure.
 That process resulted in the ranking provided in the 2015 plan.
-For the 2021 update, prioritization has been updated by Edgartown's participation in a vulnerability planning project called Municipal Vulnerability Program39, through the Commonwealth of Massachusetts' Executive Office of Energy and the Environment.
+For the 2021 update, prioritization has been updated by Edgartown's participation in a vulnerability planning project called Municipal Vulnerability Program, through the Commonwealth of Massachusetts' Executive Office of Energy and the Environment.
 MVP planning provided helpful prioritization of both vulnerabilities and mitigation actions.